🎧 Real entrepreneurs. Real stories.

 Key Takeaways

-• Review your business model, past financial statements, and industry benchmarks before forecasting.
+• Review your business model, past financial statements, and industry benchmarks before creating a financial forecast.

 • Keep your revenue streams simple.